Battle of Glenlivet: Aftermath

 The day following the battle, 4 October 1594, Huntly and Errol realised that they had no outside support.
 They assembled with their adherents in Elgin Cathedral where they held the last public celebration of Mass to be held in the cathedral.
 There they discussed the situation and Huntly's uncle, who was a Jesuit priest implored his friends and kinsman to remain in their own land.
 However, King James gathered a considerable force and marched into the disturbed districts with none of the rebel nobles offering resistance to the royal army.
 A general amnesty followed the leaders' submission, who deserted their men and fled abroad.

+James VI wrote to his wife, Anne of Denmark, on 15 October describing the battle in which his "rebels have inflicted the defeat, but have received the greater loss, through the death and wounding of many of their principal gentleman".
+James intended to remain in the north to seek out the hiding places of the "papist lords" and invited Anne to come north.
+Instead, James VI returned in November, leaving the Duke of Lennox as his lieutenant.
+Lennox wrote a short account of his proceedings in Aberdeenshire, holding trials for prisoners, and putting castles and strongholds in the hands of loyal "best affected gentlemen of the country".
+Lennox's operations were in part funded a subsidy paid to James VI by Queen Elizabeth.

 In early 1595, Errol embarked at Peterhead and Huntly at Aberdeen, for the Continent.
 As the king headed north he arranged for the houses of Sir John Ogilvie, son of Lord Ogilvie, Sir Walter Lindsay, Old Slains Castle that belonged to Errol and Strathbogie Castle that belonged to Huntly to be razed to the ground, on the pretext that Jesuits and priests had been harboured in them.
 Huntly spent sixteen months travelling through Germany and Flanders after which he was recalled to Scotland where along with Errol and Angus were restored to their former honours by the Parliament held at Edinburgh in November, 1597.
 Two years later the king elevated the Earl of Huntly to be Marquess of Huntly.

 John Maclean, a chieftain of the Macleans was mortally wounded but requested to be buried at the nearby Chapel of Downan, which had apparently been destroyed by Argyll's troops before the battle and then later rebuilt.

 Between 1591 and 1594 the peace in Scotland had been disturbed on several occasions caused by the activities of Francis Stewart, 5th Earl of Bothwell, who was a nephew of the third husband of Mary, Queen of Scots, James Hepburn, 4th Earl of Bothwell.
 This had resulted in the serious revolt of the Catholic dissidents in the north-east.
 However, with the death of John Maxwell, 8th Lord Maxwell, who was a staunch Catholic, at the Battle of Dryfe Sands in 1593 and the fall of the northern Earls after the Battle of Glenlivet in 1594, the Catholic cause was destroyed.